Cooperw/ctf/2024-10-11-wwhf24/README.md

 hackthesignals
 ```

-4. Assuming caps and spaces, the flag is in a non-standard format and is simply
+4. Assuming standard morese caps, the flag is in a non-standard format and is simply
 ```
 HACKTHESIGNALS
 ```